How does alcohol affect your brain function?

 Overconfidence can get you into some tricky situations or accepting offers that may not be safe or wise.

 Drinking alcohol can lower inhibition and make us act on things we may not usually do.
-This can range from harmless things, such as online shopping, kissing a stranger, or drunk dialling an ex, but can expand to more severe actions such as self-harm or committing suicide.
+This can range from harmless things, such as online shopping, kissing a stranger, or drunk dialling an ex, but can expand to more severe actions such as self-harm or suicide.

 According to studies, there is a strong link between alcohol abuse and an increase in self-harm and suicidal thoughts.
 If you’re experiencing any of these, it’s important to speak to someone about how you’re feeling such as a doctor, trusted friend or family member, or a suicide helpline.